A Wide-Angle Look at Basic Windows Video Editor

 Ignoring Time Constraints

-- Recommendation: Map out the entire editing process into smaller tasks with clear deadlines, ensuring better stress control.
+- Recommendation: Segment the entire editing process into smaller tasks with checkpoints, ensuring better time management.

 Leveraging Basic Windows Video Editor for Professional Growth